 Students with learning disabilities should notify the study abroad program and explain the required accommodations.
 American providers are generally able to easily accommodate students with learning disabilities.
 Direct enrolling in a foreign institution may or may not present accommodation challenges to students with learning disabilities, depending on the pervading attitude toward learning disabilities in that location.
 Be prepared to explain in detail.
 Failure to disclose this information, though within a student’s rights, is not recommended.
 The added stress of foreign study coupled with not having the appropriate accommodations could prove to be overwhelming.

 Preparing to Travel

 Students who have mental health concerns should consult a therapist/counselor before going abroad and have a plan for staying healthy while abroad.
 Students should inform their study abroad program of any special needs or requirements and find out what services will be available to them while they are abroad.
 The study abroad program will be able to help the student find a counselor or therapist while abroad, if needed.
 Carnegie Mellon’s Counseling and Psychological Services (CAPS) will do telephone consultations with students studying abroad.

 Eating disorders can be heightened while abroad due to unfamiliar foods and an unfamiliar setting.
-Students who have eating disorders are urged to consult a physician before studying abroad and have a plan for staying healthy while abroad.
-Consider packing power bars or other lightweight, nutritious food.
+Students dealing with eating disorders are urged to consult a physician before studying abroad and have a plan for staying healthy while abroad.

 Attitudes by Culture